aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 | Llama 2    | 4,096          | 6                        |

 *Context Length Comparison (*Assuming 500 words per page.)

+To overcome the limitations posed by context length, two primary research directions have emerged.
+The first focuses on developing models capable of handling longer contexts, which is challenging because most large language models (LLMs), such as GPT and BERT, rely on the transformer architecture and its self-attention mechanism.
+This mechanism compares each token in the input sequence with every other token, leading to quadratic complexity in both memory usage and computational cost.
+Some research has explored fine-tuning LLMs with longer context inputs  (<d-cite key='dubey2024llama'></d-cite> , <d-cite key='tworkowski2024focused'></d-cite>), while others have used position extrapolation or interpolation, building on relative rotary positional embeddings   (<d-cite key='su2024roformer'></d-cite>) , to extend input lengths beyond the model’s original training limits (<d-cite key='press2021train'></d-cite> , <d-cite key='chen2023extending'></d-cite>).

 The second approach involves improving encoding techniques.
 Encoding all the information from a multi-page document into a single embedding vector is difficult, if not impossible.
 Although we have a model with a long context window, trying to encode everything from multiple pages into one vector may result in the loss of important information.
 Alternatively, chunking long texts into smaller segments while maintaining dependencies between them offers a more viable approach.